aumcode/nfx-demos/Glue/ReadMe.txt

 4. High Load Test -     The imitation of high-load server.
                         Enter iterations number and press 'Start'.
                         You can also choose between parallel and syncronous version of the test.

+5. Security Test -      The demonstration of NFX Security model in case of NFX.Glue server.
+                        You can add users with certain credentials and permissions in security/users section of *.laconf configuration file.
+You can then seal any server methods or the whole server by applying PermissionAttribute which guaranted that only users with appropriate permissions can access the methods.